the princess saves herself in this one

 Brian

-I studied and lived in Japan, got a Master's Degree in Sociology from the University of Oxford, and now I write SFF novels about cerebral people suffering post-modern angst who cope by drinking lots of wine.
-And magic.
+I studied and lived in Japan, got a Master's Degree in Sociology from the University of Oxford and an MFA from Fairleigh Dickinson University.
+Now I write SFF novels about cerebral people suffering post-modern angst who cope by drinking lots of wine.
+And misusing magic.

 Leave a Reply